Terms and Conditions

 We cannot be held liable for printing errors and changes in price owing to changes in purchasing conditions.
 The catalogue applies as of 01.09.19.

-Any claims against Make Travel shall be settled according to Danish Law.
-Complaints or cases that cannot be settled by the Danish Travel Complaints Council (Rejseankenævnet) shall be settled by the Maritime and Commercial Court (Sø- og Handelsretten) in Denmark.
+Any claims against Make Travel shall be settled according to Faroise Law.
+Complaints or cases to be settled on the Faroe Islands Court.

 Betri Banki P/F